 Fulfilling, Satisfying, Healing

-Enter with me into an open studio space.
+How it happens: Enter with me into an open studio space.
 Begin by listening to how you want to move.
 Follow your impulses to move in ways entirely your own.
 I am there as a witness.
 I will have my own experience of your moving, or of your stillness.
-The mover speaks of her experience and the witness listens.
+The mover (you) speaks of her experience and the witness (me) listens.
 In service to the mover, the witness then shares her own experience of the movement.

-Authentic Movement has been described as “a spiritual practice,” “moving imagination,” “moving the body, moving the Self, being moved,” “refreshing and deeply satisfying,” “personal and archetypal,” “a resource for choreography,” and more!
+Movement Sanctuary is also “a spiritual practice,” “moving imagination,” “moving the body, moving the Self, being moved,” “refreshing and deeply satisfying,” “personal and archetypal,” “a resource for choreography,” and more!
 Together the roles of The Mover and The Witness create a space in which respect, healing, and support may occur in community.

 I have been practicing Authentic Movement, also known as Contemplative Dance, for over 30 years.
 I received my certification in Contemplative Dance from Alton Wasson and Daphne Lowell in 2005.
 I teach Authentic Movement as a spiritual practice.
 I have also had many years of experience with yoga, modern dance, qigong, and vipassana meditation.